eschan145/DieKnow/README.md

 * Track your keystrokes
 * Make your computer useless

-It's possible that this information could be sold to third-party advertisers for a way to generate revenue, as DyKnow is actually quite cheap for the school.

 When it is running, you'll see the DyKnow icon dissapear from your taskbar. 💀

-You'll have to type `"exit"` to exit the application or some lingering multitasking threads will continue to run in the background.

 ## Installation